david-v/plaza-mayor/README.md

 **Tech Stack**

+[On Feb 16th I had never touched any of the following]

 	Java 7
 	Spring
 	Hibernate
 	Python
 	MySQL

+	Tomcat
+	Jetty

+	Google App Engine
+	Google Cloud SQL

 **Usage**

 [ ./gradlew bootRun ] NO LONGER VALID - I'm using only Maven now, I'll add Gradle support at some point again

-	mvn compile
+	mvn clean install

+AND THEN

     mvn tomcat7:run

+        OR

+    mvn jetty:run

 ---